Falkicon/mcp-fabric-ux-system/README.md

 A Model Context Protocol (MCP) server designed to act as an expert source for the Fabric UX System.
 It allows MCP-enabled AI clients (like Cursor) to access up-to-date information about Fabric UX components, development practices, design guidelines, and content standards by performing semantic search over local, RAG-optimized documentation files.

 This server uses a **Retrieval-Augmented Generation (RAG)** approach:
-1.  **Indexing:** Reads local Fabric UX documentation files from the `_docs_fabric_ux` directory, splits them into meaningful chunks, generates vector embeddings using a local model, and stores them in a vector database (ChromaDB) accessed via a running server.
+1.  **Indexing:** Reads local Fabric UX documentation files from the `_docs_fabric_ux` directory (the single source of truth for content), splits them into meaningful chunks, generates vector embeddings using a local model, and stores them in a vector database (ChromaDB) accessed via a running server.
 2.  **Retrieval:** When the `askFabricDocs` tool is called, it searches the vector database for documentation chunks semantically similar to the user's query.
 3.  **Generation:** The retrieved chunks are returned to the AI client, which uses them as context to generate an informed answer.